nwilliams770/academia/GoLang/notes.md

     * To solve this, we need to treat this variable almost like checking out a book, when a goroutine checks it out, nothing else can
     * We can implement this sort of design using a mutex, part of the `sync` package to essentially lock down parts of our code so that multiple goroutines cannot access the same variable at the same time
     * Package `atomic` also offers solutions to race conditions

+---

+### Lesson 10: Channels
+* A better way to write concurrent code, in a nutshell (good spot to review concurreency and anatomy of a channel in `relevant_tangents`)